redis/redis-doc/topics/sentinel.md

 ===

-Sentinel provides an API in order to inspect its state, check the health of monitored masters and slaves, subscribe in order to receive specific notifications, and change the Sentinel configuration at run time.
+Sentinel provides an API in order to inspect its state, check the health of monitored masters and replicas, subscribe in order to receive specific notifications, and change the Sentinel configuration at run time.

 By default Sentinel runs using TCP port 26379 (note that 6379 is the normal